 Green smiled.
-"Thanks, both of you.
+"Thank you.
 That would be great.
 Assuming the Bureau can spare you?"

-"Oh no," said Hellboy.
+"Nope," said Hellboy.
 "No thanks.
 I still think is the wrong tree to bark up, and I've got better things to do with my time."
-Like watch Captain Kronos, he thought.

-Manning glared at him, then turned to Green.
-"Well, you've got Mr. Sapien and Professor Corrigan.
+Green looked crestfallen.
+Manning glared at Hellboy.
+He could order Hellboy to go, and they both knew it.
+But instead, Manning said, "Well, you've got Mr. Sapien and Professor Corrigan.
 And if you need any other support, let me know."

 The meeting broke up.
-Abe saw Hellboy beat it for the door and ran to catch up with him.
+Abe saw Hellboy head for the door and ran to catch up with him.

-"I see you really took my advice to lay off Manning to heart."
+"I guess you really took my advice to lay off Manning to heart."

 "Fine," said Hellboy.
-"If you want to go traipsing around some forest and get chased by a nutjob with an axe, be my guest.
-I'm going to watch Horst Janson in his finest role."
+"If you want to go traipsing around some summer camp and get chased by a nutjob with an axe, be my guest.
+I'm going to watch Horst Janson fight vampires."

 Abe stopped as his friend stalked on.
-"Don't you mean his only role?" he called after him.
+"You do remember you've fought actual vampires, right?" he called after him.
 Hellboy waved a hand dismissively.

 With a sigh, Abe headed to his room.